WILLMILLER155/LLM_playground/README.md

 ## Train.py
 This is a script to help train an LLM model along with retriving the embeddings model.
 Something simple and easy to run through but usually the base of much larger projects.

-# ALL SCRIPTS RESIDE IN THE MASTER BRANCH THE README IS IN THE MAIN BRANCH